PRACTICAL ASPECTS OF THE

 Also, they must be responsible for a suitable manipulation to maintain the goods in optimal conditions and to be responsible for any loss that happens.
 The salesmen must prepare the orders by areas; and the director of purchases will come in the same way, entering the information of the inventor is a codification in accordance e with the requirements for each business.

 By the accumulation of experiences, the company can distribute inequitable from the different centers, with the object of maintaining the personnel occupied, with balanced loads.
-As example areas in a commercial company it can be insinuated:
+For example areas in a commercial company it can be insinuated:

 Area 3: Ironworks Articles and other